Mograsim-Team/Mograsim/docs/getting_started.md

 ### Register view

-1. Expand the pseudo register group.
+1. Expand the register group you would like to view.
 It should contain the registers R0-R15 as well as the Q register.
 All of them should be 0, displayed as a bitstring